muz1lee/MOTdata/README.md

-This is an official implementation for ``Data Valuation and Detections in Federated Learning '' https://arxiv.org/abs/2311.05304.
+This is an official implementation for Data Valuation and Detections in Federated Learning (https://arxiv.org/abs/2311.05304)

 You can follow the example of cifar10_fed.ipynb